-- 2.7.
-Income derived from charging will be used to offset the costs of providing the service being charged for, including support service costs.
-Where a surplus, over budget, is generated from charges 50% of this surplus will be considered as a corporate resource and transferred to unallocated balances.
-This is on the provision that this is not prohibited by other statutory requirements or government guidance. - 2.8.
-However, it is acknowledged that the ability to use charges to deliver the corporate priorities of the Council requires a degree of freedom and corporate controls (as expressed through this policy) need to avoid imposing unnecessary restrictions.
-Therefore, proposals for re-investing any additional income raised from charging in the expansion and development of a particular service will need to be considered as part of the annual review of charges.
-Each proposal will therefore be considered on its own merit and in light of financial planning process.
+- 2.8 Income derived from charging will be used to offset the costs of providing the service being charged for, including support service costs.
+Where a surplus, over budget, is generated, its use shall be determined in accordance with the Council's Financial Regulations (in particular, through the virement scheme as set out in the Medium Term Financial Strategy (MTFS)).
+This is on the provision that this is not prohibited by other statutory requirements or government guidance. - 2.9 It is acknowledged, however, that the ability to use charges to deliver the corporate priorities of the Council requires a degree of freedom; corporate controls should avoid imposing unnecessary restrictions. - 2.10 Any proposals for re-investing any additional income (over and above normal budgetary provisions) to be raised from charging in the expansion and development of a particular service will need to be considered as part of the annual review of charges.
+Each proposal will therefore be considered on its own merit and in light of financial planning processes and other pressures.